dyc3/senior-design/harness-design.typ

 = Test Harness Design

-Each `Test` must be managed and executed by a `TestRunner`.
-The `TestRunner` is responsible for initializing an instance of the Balancer, and cleaning it up when the test is complete.
-The `TestRunner` is also responsible for executing the test, and indicating the results.
+The test harness utilizes Rust's libtest to aggregate and run tests.
+For each test function, we add a setup and teardown step to spin up and tear down the Balancer (as provided by the `test-context` #cite("crate-test-context") crate), and then we run the test function.
+The test function is responsible for creating emulated Monoliths and Clients, and sending/receiving messages from the Balancer.
+The test function is also responsible for making assertions about what the Balancer should do.

-A `Test` is defined as a function that can create emulated Clients and Monoliths, send and recceive messages from the Balancer, and make assertions what the Balancer should do.
+This allows us to utilize Rust's testing framework and take advantage of the reporting and test discovery features it provides.

 #figure(
 	image("figures/harness-test-runner-topology.svg"),